 - a microchip

-- tapeworm treatment
+- tapeworm treatment - see more below

 - a rabies vaccination - you'll need to make sure your pet is microchipped first or the vaccination won’t count.
 It is also worth noting that you must wait 21 days from the date of the rabies vaccination before travelling so it pays to be organised.

 Outside of the EU, authorised vets issue official veterinary certificates instead of pet passports.
-This certificate allows your pet to enter any country in the EU, but you must arrive in an EU country within 10 days of the date the certificate was issued.
+This certificate allows your pet to enter any country in the EU, but you must arrive in an EU country within 10 days of the date that the certificate was issued.